cncf/tag-app-delivery/app-development-wg/charter/README.md

 - Advocate for developer experience (DevEx) tools that streamline cloud-native development workflows.
 Assist with the organization of Linux Foundation and CNCF events such as AppDeveloperCon, reviewing and proposing topics.
 - Identify how tools contribute to improving developer productivity metrics.
 - Provide early feedback and recommendations for projects and tools seeking CNCF adoption around cloud-native app development.
+- Align and research practices for AI-infused application development by collaborating with the TAG Runtime - AI Working Group
+- Advocate for secure application development practices as defined by TAG Security alongside any recommendations or material this group produces.
+- Advocate for sustainable and efficient application development practices as defined by TAG Environmental Sustainability alongside any recommendations or material this group produces.

 ### Areas Out of Scope